Filing Your Return -> Home Renovation and Home Accessibility Tax Credits - Federal Home Accessibility Tax Credit (HATC)

 Income Tax Act s.
 118.041

-The Home Accessibility Tax Credit, which is a non-refundable tax credit, was introduced in the Federal 2015 Budget, and received Royal Assent in June 2015, so is now law.
+The Home Accessibility Tax Credit, which is a non-refundable tax credit, was introduced in the Federal 2015 Budget.
 The credit is for qualifying expenses incurred in 2016 or later, for work performed or goods acquired in respect of a qualifying renovation of an eligible dwelling of a qualifying individual.
 The HATC can be claimed by a qualifying individual or an eligible individual.

 The HATC applies to the total qualifying expenses, up to a maximum of $10,000 per year.
 The credit is at the lowest personal tax rate of 15%, so the maximum tax reduction per year is $1,500 ($10,000 x 15%).